tessercat/daoistic-web/blog/entries/setting-the-bar.md

 people know they’re talented,
 but even an enlightened master doesn’t ask much of apprentices.

 Since a decadent society is abusive, out of touch with changing times, teachers are tyrants, but a healthy society doesn't have to control people.

 Since we don’t hold students
 to impossibly high standards,
-we shouldn’t expect the country to [be impeccably behaved].
+we shouldn’t expect institutions to live up to some utopian ideology.

 Since we shouldn’t rely exclusively on genius and basic literacy should be the norm,